-- b.
+- a.
+Not completed the required introductory period (6 months for regular employees, 1 year for sworn officers). - b.
+Been placed into probationary status for a cause. - a.
 Probation for cause an employee may be placed on probation for cause: - i.
 By his or her department head or by the City Manager. - ii.
-Probation for cause includes probation due to promotion, demotion, transfer, disciplinary actions, etc.
+Probation for cause includes probation due to promotion, demotion, transfer, disciplinary actions, etc. - iii.

-- iii.
 Probation for cause may continue for such time as is considered necessary by the City Manager. - iv.
-A decision by a department head to place an employee on probation for cause must be approved by the City Manager prior to initiating the probationary period. - Any probationary period may be extended at the City Manager's discretion if the employee has not fully demonstrated an ability to perform the job. - vi.
-An employee on probation for cause is not eligible to participate in the City's Work From Home program.
+A decision by a department head to place an employee on probation for cause must be approved by the City Manager prior to initiating the probationary period. - v.
+Any introductory period may be extended at the City Manager's discretion if the employee has not fully demonstrated an ability to perform the job.